Concept · article 22 of 24

 • Annual licence renewals (yearly).

-03 When it's an expense
+03 When is something an expense?

 • Buying a new espresso machine.